-- language Language of the book in the form en, as specified in book.toml (if not specified, defaults to en).
-To use in for example. - title Title used for the current page.
-This is identical to {{ chapter_title}} {{ book_title}} unless book_title is not set in which case it just defaults to the chapter_title. - book_title Title of the book, as specified in book.toml - chapter_title Title of the current chapter, as listed in SUMMARY.md - path Relative path to the original markdown file from the source directory - content This is the rendered markdown. - path_to_root This is a path containing exclusively .../ 's that points to the root of the book from the current file.
-Since the original directory structure is maintained, it is useful to prepend relative links with this path_to_root .

-• chapters Is an array of dictionaries of the form
+- title Title used for the current page.
+This is identical to {{ chapter_title }} {{ book_title }} unless book_title is not set in which case it just defaults to the chapter_title. - book_title Title of the book, as specified in book.toml - · chapter_title Title of the current chapter, as listed in SUMMARY.md - path Relative path to the original markdown file from the source directory - · content This is the rendered markdown. - path_to_root This is a path containing exclusively . . /'s that points to the root of the book from the current file.
+Since the original directory structure is maintained, it is useful to prepend relative links with this path_to_root. - chapters Is an array of dictionaries of the form containing all the chapters of the book.
+It is used for example to construct the table of contents (sidebar).

 '''

-{"section": "1.2.1", "name": "name of this chapter", "path":
+{"section": "1.2.1", "name": "name of this chapter", "path": "dir/markdown.md"}

-"dir/markdown.md"}

 '''